Artec ATB 92: The Ghost Audiophile’s Wet Dream (If It Actually Exists)

 Real Talk: What We Think We Know

-The lack of searchable specs is either a red flag or a power move.
-I’m leaning power move.
+The lack of searchable specs is either a major red flag or a calculated power move.
+In an industry of me-too FiiO and Topping clones—head over to our DAC chipsets explained guide to see how mainstream chipsets differ from boutique implementations—I’m leaning toward the power move.

 The Damage

-Where to Find It: Likely a boutique dealer or Japan-only distribution.
+Where to Find It: Likely boutique Japanese dealers or limited distribution to select studio producers.

 About the Writer